Salma-su/Account_management/readme.txt

-Hello,
-I have a small project of accounts management build by spring mvc, hibernate, spring Security.

--I want you to fix an error for me(Missing URI template variable 'login' for method parameter of type String).
-And add some features to the project, almost 2 features.

-I will explain to you the details and how do that if u accept, because I need it before tomorrow.

 ************************************
 	Import and install
 ************************************

-1- under maria db create the database  gs_absence_database
+1- under maria db create the database  accounts
 2- Preferably check that your server does not contain any other application 3- import the project and execute mvn intsall and mvn update 4- Start the application and check that the tables are created correctly